Seminole Heights Street Art Trail

 Artist: Samira Pinto

 About: This painting was created to represent the importance of Oneness in the world.
 Here, a chameleon arises from the plants; however, he also dissipates right back into them.
 This transition takes place within a mandala, which is a symbol that has been long used in history as a metaphoric interpretation of the Universe.
-Therefore the balance and center of the union between beings and plants/ mother Earth, is one and the same.
+Therefore the balance and center of the union between beings and plants/ mother Earth are one and the same.
 When we look deep inside, we find that we are completely interconnected to one another and to our amazing planet.
 Please, respect all life forms so that we can try to preserve life on Earth, as we know it.
 Because, where we come from, we also return…